Kilburn, London: Kilburn High Road

 Running roughly north-west to south-east, it forms the boundary between the London boroughs of Camden to the east and Brent to the west.
 It is the section of the Edgware Road (itself part of the A5) between Shoot Up Hill and Maida Vale.

-There are two railway stations on Kilburn High Road: Brondesbury station (London Overground on the North London Line).
+There are two railway stations on Kilburn High Road: Brondesbury station (London Overground on the Mildmay line).
 Approximately 1.25 km (nearly a mile) further south is Kilburn High Road station (also London Overground, on the Watford DC Line).
 Kilburn Park Underground station, on the Bakerloo line, lies a little west of the southern end of the High Road.
 Kilburn Underground station sits on the northern side of the intersection of Christchurch Avenue and Kilburn High Road, which marks the High Road's northern boundary.

 The green space of Kilburn Grange Park is located to the east side of Kilburn High Road.

 The name of Ian Dury's first band, Kilburn and the High Roads, refers to this road, as does the Flogging Molly song, "Kilburn High Road" and the Shack song, "Kilburn High Road".